Choosing all of the best things to do in Jackson Hole depends on whether you are visiting in the summer or winter.

 If you’re not keen on skiing or you’re traveling with kids, you can go snow tubing instead!
 I’m terrible at skiing and snowboarding, so snow tubing is always one of my favorite activities to do when I’m traveling in the winter!
 Snow King Resort and Grand Targhee (mentioned earlier) are the top places for snow tubing in Jackson Hole.

 Snow King Resort is located at 402 E Snow King Ave, Jackson, WY 83001, United States.
-Tubing is open Monday through Friday from 2 p.m. to 7 p.m.
+Tubing is open Friday through Sunday but only during December to mid-March.
 It’s 20 per hour per tube.

 Mill Iron Ranch is one of the best places to book a ride.
 You can choose from a 2-hour tour, a half-day tour, or a full-day tour.
 If you want to see some of the famous Jackson Hole elk, book the full-day tour.
 It will take you to the Hoback and Granite area where there are always herds of elk and their babies.